Big Data Tools

 To execute the Big Data concept, data scientists and data engineers must leverage the right tools to complement their data platforms or systems.

-Some Popular Big Data Tools
+Some Popular Tools for Data Management

 - Apache Spark is a data processing platform which, unlike MapReduce, can be used for real-time stream processing as well as batch processing.
 It is up to 100 times faster than MapReduce.
 One of the top Hadoop alternatives, Spark features APIs for Python, Java, Scala, and R, and can run as a stand-alone platform independent of Hadoop.